Coalition: Economics

 Economic agents can form coalitions.
 When a coalition is formed around economic goals, the reasoning is financial.
 In economics, when two opposing sectors, such as a buyer and seller or two sellers, come together, it can be thought of as a coalition in the denotative sense, as the two groups come together temporarily to achieve a goal.
 One example would be the 1997 deal between Microsoft and Apple.
-The deal consisted of Microsoft rescuing the then-struggling Apple with an infusion of $150 million.
-Unions can be viewed as coalitions of workers (usually of the same job sector).
+The deal consisted of Microsoft rescuing the then-struggling Apple with a cash infusion of $150 million.
+Unions can be viewed as coalitions of workers, usually of the same job sector.
 When the agents considered are countries, the formation of an international treaty (e.g. trade agreements or international environmental agreements) can also be seen as a coalition.
-In economics, a coalition's formation and its stability is mostly studied with tools from game theory.
+In economics, a coalition's formation and its stability is mostly studied using game theory.

 Civil society

-In civil society, "coalition" connotes a group effort or a population of people coming together who believe strongly in their cause.
+In civil society, a coalition denotes a group effort or a population of people coming together who believe strongly in their cause.
 The term also describes alliances between civil society organizations, such as labor unions, community organizations, and religious institutions.
-In France, for example, workers from different sectors and unions band together to aid each other in communicating a point.
-This coalition of unions is often very effective as it causes massive inconvenience to the country.
+In France for example, workers from different sectors and unions band together to aid each other in communicating a point.
+This coalition of unions is often very effective as it can cause massive inconvenience to the country.
 The formation of coalitions such as the Community-Labor Coalition have proven to be an important strategy for social change in many contexts.
-In social groups, a coalition often forms from private citizens uniting behind a common goal or purpose.
-Many of these private citizen groups form grassroots organizations, such as the Christian Coalition, which is the largest grassroots political group in America.
+In social groups, a coalition often forms from private citizens uniting behind a common goal or purpose, sometimes within a coalitional identity.
+Many of these private citizen groups form grassroots organizations, such as the Christian Coalition, which is the largest grassroots political group in the US.
 Activist groups in civil society are also viewed as coalitions for their respective cause.
-These activists are joined together by their belief in what they hope to achieve or accomplish.
+These activists are joined together by their belief in what they want to achieve or accomplish.